py2sdr/mtools/README.md

 Once configured, multicast traffic will use the dummy interface instead of your physical network interfaces.
 This is particularly useful for:

 - Testing multicast applications locally
-- Preventing multicast traffic on shared WiFi networks
+- Preventing multicast traffic on WiFi networks (WiFi has issues with IP Multicast)
 - Running sender and receiver on the same machine
 - Development and debugging